Collaborative and Interactive Games to Practice Argument Writing!

 With this game, students will be working in teams to win the argument Tug-of-War.
 This game will help students evaluate the sufficiency, relevancy, and proper order of evidence within an argument.
 I simply draw a line on the board to represent the rope.
 Then, I split my class into two groups and ask them to move desks/chairs near one another.
 I determine which large group will argue FOR the topic/question, and which will argue AGAINST.
 Then, to make this group manageable, I ask students to work in smaller groups of three to four students.
 These small groups will still be a part of the larger team.
 Finally, I will pose an arguable topic to my students.
 Each small group should work towards creating an argument for their side.
 I do allow my students to use technology so they are able to find evidence to support their thinking.
 Students will write these arguments on a post-it note.
 After a sufficient amount of time has passed, and most groups are prepared with an argument and evidence, I ask students to meet as a larger group.
 Within this larger group, students should share all of the arguments and evidence found, and order them from strongest to weakest.
 When groups are ready, ask a student representative to bring forward the weakest arguments.
 Place these on the Tug-of-War rope.
 As the teacher and judge, you determine which side has brought forward the stronger argument, modeling your thinking aloud.
 Continue until all evidence is posed and all post-its are on the ‘rope’.
 Determine a winner based on the sufficiency and relevancy of the evidence.
 Model your thinking throughout!

+Looking for even more argument games?
 The Argument Games bundle will provide you with five collaborative, active games that will have students creating arguments, counter-arguments, evaluating perspectives and sufficiency of evidence!
 A list of interesting and unique arguable topics can be found within this unit, as well as classroom signs for the games!

 Liz is a collaborator on teachwriting.org and the founder of Teach BeTween the Lines.
 She has been teaching for over ten years; she has loved growing young minds through literature and the art of crafting the written word.
 She is currently working on her doctorate in Education from the University of Minnesota, and holds an M.A. in Education from St. Mary’s University, Minnesota.
 She loves to write short stories in her free time, especially in those cold Minnesota winters.
 She is supported by a wonderful family made better by the addition of her two beautiful children.